mycochang/SP-MCP/README.md

 Only thing it can't do right now is delete tasks (but it can mark them as done).

+Make sure to backup your Super Productivity before using in case of data loss.

 ## Demo

 https://github.com/user-attachments/assets/cc118173-023f-48cb-8213-427027e475af